 Lots of people want to do high impact research while still a graduate student or postdoc.
 That’s great if it’s possible, but it’s even more important to first establish your career.
 When we interviewed top biomedical researchers, this was a major theme of their advice.

 In the current academic system, it’s very important to develop a strong publications record early, so do what you can to make that happen.
 It’s also important to get great training, so seek out a top research group who will mentor you, even if it’s not the area you’d ideally work long-term.

 As your career becomes more established, you’ll gain more and more freedom to choose the topics you want to work on.
 Which should you choose?

 Personal fit is especially important in research, because the most productive researchers have far more output than the median (as we argue below).
 Aim for a field where you have a realistic chance of being in the top 10%, and ideally top 1%.
 It could be worth entering a “low impact” area if you have good enough personal fit.

-However, all else equal, it’s best to enter an area that’s also pressing i.e. where there are problems to work on that are big in scale, neglected and where you can see an avenue towards progress.
-You can use our problem framework to help prioritise.
+However, all else equal, it’s best to enter an area that’s also pressing i.e. where there are problems to work on that important – where progress is especially valuable – and also that are unusually neglected and tractable, so it’s easier to speed up progress.

 Among the areas we’ve reviewed so far, we’d pick the following (roughly in order, starting with the highest impact):